TOEFL Academic Discussion Masterclass (2026 Guide + Full Video Breakdown)

 You’ll see how each sentence has a purpose.

-This clarity is what transforms average writing into high-level writing.
+This clarity is what transforms average writing into high-level writing and helps you keep your response cohesive and connected.

 One of the most powerful parts of the TOEFL Academic Discussion Masterclass is the comparison between: